 We make our way down in silence, and head into Glastonbury town.

 Passepartout doesn’t feel the otherworldlyness of the town much, but I do.
 It’s not just all the ludicrous witchcraft shops (‘The Goddess and The Green Man’, ‘The Wonky Broomstick’) or the wafts of patchouli oil as we walk down the High Street, I really get the feeling there’s ‘something’ here.

 Passepartout has no time for it at all, and her mood doesn’t improve in the ancient George and Pilgrim pub either as the local aging hippies top up their spirituality on pints of walloping cider.

-A terrifically drunk man with a face like one of those slobbering dogs that you never want to pet, but who wipe their faces all over your trousers anyway, grabs her and hugs her close to his large sagging body inside his large sagging green t-shirt with psychedelic spirals, and tries to talk about ley lines.
+A terrifically drunk man with a face like one of those slobbering dogs that you never want to pet, but who wipe their faces all over your trousers anyway, grabs her and hugs her close to his large sagging body inside his large sagging green t-shirt with psychedelic spirals, and tries to talk to her about ley lines.

 When we find a seat, a Spanish tourist perches her socked feet next to us on the grill by the fire to dry out.

-We arrive late, my friend having laid a Great British cold spread of pork pies and scotch eggs for us – as always, gingerly eaten by the Greek – and I later dwell on and dream of England’s hermetic Avalon, all the Merlin magic of western Britain, as I drift off to sleep in the Ikea bed of the rather cold upstairs spare bedroom.
+We arrive late, my friend having laid a Great British cold spread of pork pies and scotch eggs for us – as always, gingerly eaten by the Greek – and I later dream of England’s hermetic Avalon, all the Merlin magic of western Britain, as I drift off to sleep in the Ikea bed of the rather cold upstairs spare bedroom.